-- Select Customer - Direct for Value, and click Apply.
+- Under Value(s), select Customer - Direct for Value, and click Apply.

 Here’s a handy shortcut.
 When creating a filter, try dragging a field from the fields pane to the filters pane.
 Voilà!
 You’re ready to build your next filter.
 You can also use the type-ahead feature to locate a field.
 You’ve got options!